 If you have questions about the MCCEE — for example, about the type of content tested or how the MCCEE relates to the MCCQE — we encourage you to review our MCCEE frequently asked questions.

 In May 2013, the American Psychiatric Association published the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-The MCCEE questions have been updated to include the new DSM-5 terminology.
-When preparing for the MCCEE, please note that any questions that use DSM-5 wording will also include the equivalent language from the fourth edition (DSM-IV-TR) in brackets.
+The Medical Council of Canada has worked with its test committees to review the classification changes in DSM-5 and update the language in its exam content from the previous edition, DSM-IV-TR.